Generic Name: ranibizumab (RA-ni-BIZ-ue-mab)

-Treating neovascular (wet) age-related macular degeneration (AMD).
-It is also used for treating a type of eye problem known as macular edema that is caused by certain problems (eg, diabetes, retinal vein occlusion [RVO]).
+Treating macular degeneration.
+It is also used to treat a type of eye problem known as macular edema.
+It is also used to treat certain eye problems caused by diabetes.
 It may also be used for other conditions as determined by your doctor.

 Lucentis is a selective vascular endothelial growth factor (VEGF) antagonist.
 It works by decreasing the growth of certain cells in the eye.
 It also helps to keep blood vessels in the eye from leaking and decreases the formation of new blood vessels in the eye.
-This slows or stops wet AMD and macular edema.
+This slows or stops macular degeneration and macular edema.

 Do NOT use Lucentis if:

 - you are allergic to any ingredient in Lucentis

 - you have an infection in or around the eye

 Contact your doctor or health care provider right away if any of these apply to you.

 Some medical conditions may interact with Lucentis.
 Tell your doctor or pharmacist if you have any medical conditions, especially if any of the following apply to you:

 - if you are pregnant, planning to become pregnant, or are breast-feeding

 - if you are taking any prescription or nonprescription medicine, herbal preparation, or dietary supplement